Coalition Avenir Québec: Foundation and 2012 provincial election

 In February 2011, François Legault and Charles Sirois held a press conference to announce the formation of a movement called the Coalition pour l'avenir du Québec (lit.
 'Coalition for the future of Quebec').

-Logo used before official party launch on 14 November 2011.

 In September 2011, the CAQ began discussions with the ADQ on the possibility of a merger between the two groups.
 The two parties were very similar ideologically.

 On 14 November 2011, Legault held a press conference to launch the movement as a political party under the slightly modified name of Coalition Avenir Québec, unveiling a new logo at the same time.
 The actual registration of the party with the Chief Electoral Officer of Quebec had already taken place on 4 November.
+The party was registered with the Director-General of Elections in Quebec under the name Coalition avenir Québec – L'équipe François Legault.